svhawks/ARKitEnvironmentMapper/README.md

 ## Usage

-To initialize with a base environment map with an image asset named "room", add use the following code:
+To initialize with a base environment map with an image asset named, for example, "room", use the following code:

 ```swift
 let environmentMapper = ARKitEnvironmentMapper(withImageName: "room")
 ```

+Note that the input image has to have a 2:1 aspect ratio.

 Alternatively, you can initialize it with a height and a color: